Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 Breeding & Reproduction

-Rosy tetras are egg scatterers that can be bred in captivity with some preparation.
+Rosy tetras are egg scatterers that is bred in captivity with some preparation.
 They’re moderately easy to spawn if the water conditions are right.

 Spawning Tank Setup